AsahiOw/Youtube-video-audio-download/README.md

 ## Requirements

 - Chrome Browser.
-- Other Chronium base Browsers should work as well but I have not tested yet.
+- Other Chromium base Browsers should work as well but I have not tested yet.

 ## Setup

 1. You can clone the repository to your computer, If not you can use the download link in the Link section.
 2. Type chrome://extensions/ in the address bar.
-3. Click "Load unpacked" button in the top left.
+3. Click the "Load unpacked" button in the top left.
-4. Select your extension folder that contains the files.
+4. Select the extension folder that contains the files.

 ## How to use

 - Go to Youtube.com.
 - There will be a mp3 button on each video thumbnail.
-- Click on it the extension will open a browser tab https://ezmp3.cc/.
+- Click on it, and the extension will open a browser tab https://ezmp3.cc/.
 - The process on ezmp3.cc will be fully automated and when the download start, that browser tab will automatically close.

 ## Acknowledgments

-- ezmp3.cc and it's creator fiverrpeao on reddit for this amazing website without ads.
+- ezmp3.cc and its creator fiverrpeao on Reddit for this amazing website without ads.
 Please support him on https://ko-fi.com/ezmp3

 ## Link